amit1235813/Finance-Claimer/readme.txt

 5. Connect to Mongoose
 6. This a returns a Promise object - handle the states of that Promise object
 7. Create on Object Schema which is a Mongoose Class.
 MongoDB is Schema Less.
-8. Concert Schema to a Model which is a JS object
+8. Connect Schema to a Model which is a JS object
 8. Save a row.
 This also returns a Promise object.
 Handle that Promise object.